Terrestrials/foomlottery/README.md

 ### setting up a relayer

 You can use the srv/monitor.js script to create a local relayer that we have used.
 Create a www directory.
-You can start monitor.js to read all logs from the beginning but You can jump start the relayer by copying the www drirectory from
+You can start monitor.js to read all logs from the beginning but you can jump start the relayer by copying the www drirectory from
 [foom.cash](https://foom.cash/files/base).
 Create a www/fees.csv file to inform clients about your fees and relayer address.

 ## Installation for testing and development